EduardNovik/movieTone/README.md

 'prettier'
 ],

--and we can check if there no conflict btw eslint and prettier with this: npx eslint-config-prettier .\src\main.tsx
+-and now we can check if there no conflict btw eslint and prettier with this: npx eslint-config-prettier .\src\main.tsx

--we can create script for prettier in packjson:
+-we can create script for prettier in packagejson:
 "scripts": {
 "dev": "vite",
 "build": "tsc && vite build",